MikaBerglund/Getting-Started-with-Cosmos-DB/README.md

 If you are not familiar with Cosmos DB, you should first read this [overview](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).

+Please feel free to fork this repo and make it your own.
+If there's something you feel should be in the tutorial, you are welcome to send a pull request with your suggestions.

 ## Tutorial Structure
 This tutorial is split up into the following parts.
 Each part focuses on a particular subject.